sjswitzer/SchemeJS/notes.md

 Closures: Check.
 SchemeJS closures are JavaScript closures.
 Compiled SchemeJS functions resolve their scope variables as statically-scoped variables in JavaScript.

 Cons cells and nil?
-Those are really the only thing missing and I use JavaScript classes for those... and threw in lazily-evaluated CAR and CDR references for fun.
+Those are really the only things missing and I use JavaScript classes for those... and threw in lazily-evaluated CAR and CDR references for fun.

 In short, the JavaScript runtime is ideal for Scheme--_much_ better than a Java VM--because it has dynamic types, the right sorts of primitive types, real closures, no need for "boxing" (anyway, it's transparent to users and highly-optimized) and implements something that can be used for scope resolution as a highly-optimized primitive.
+All it needs is cons cells, nil, an interpreter, a parser, a printer, a compiler, and a handful of Lisp primitives.
+Hence this project.

 I didn't set out to write the fastest Lisp implementation but halfway through implementing it I realized it inevitably would be, thanks to the JavaScript runtime and JITs.